polkadot-fellows/xcm-format/proposals/0000-template.md

 The purpose of this section is both to encourage authors to consider security in their designs and to inform the reader of relevant security issues.

 Discuss here security implications/considerations relevant to the proposed change.
 Go through detected threats and risks and how they affected security-relevant design decisions.
 Add any kind of security concerns that are worth discussing during the process of this RFC.

+## Impact

+- What impact does this have on the rest of the spec?
+Does it result in a lot of changes to other parts of it?
+- Does this introduce breaking changes?
+How would they be handled?

 ## Alternatives